 No more than the equivalent of one on-line/distance education class or three credits of on-line/distance coursework per semester may count toward the full course of study requirement.

-Applications for CPT during the summer and fall semesters are accepted by International Affairs beginning on the last day to drop a course for the spring semester.
-Applications for CPT for the spring semester are accepted by International Affairs beginning the last day to drop a course for the fall semester.
+Applications for CPT during the summer and fall semesters are accepted by International Enrollment beginning on the last day to drop a course for the spring semester.
+Applications for CPT for the spring semester are accepted by International Enrollment beginning the last day to drop a course for the fall semester.

 CPT authorization is granted for one academic term at a time (fall, spring, summer), regardless of whether the CPT is part-time or full-time.
 The dates between semesters may be combined with fall, spring, or summer terms.
 Requests to include the dates between semesters may be submitted along with the student’s initial request or submitted as a separate request.